-When set to true, the network will not contain internal lanes, that is lanes within an intersection.
+When set to true, the network will not contain internal lanes, (lanes within an intersection).
 Instead, vehicles will jump across the intersection.
 To avoid a systematic shortening of route lengths, the length of all edges is set artificially to the length between junction centers without changing their appearance.
 When set to false (the default), The network will contain lanes within intersections on which vehicles will drive just as on normal lanes, albeit subject to some blocking constraints.

 When set to true, lanes within intersections are ignored.
 This option is not needed when the network does not contain them in the first place.
 Note, that route lengths will be wrong when ignoring internal lanes in a network that includes them.

 Vehicles that approach an intersection distinguish 3 cases

 - neither crossing nor merging takes place or the vehicle has right-of-way (linkState M,G or O ): vehicles drive across the intersection without slowdown

 - a zipper merge must be performed (only at junction of type type="zipper", linkState Z).
 Speed depends directly on neighboring traffic (braking only takes place on demand)

 - interference with other streams of traffic is possible (merging/crossing) and vehicle does not have right of way: vehicle prepares to break until reaching a specific distance (configurable for each location with connection attribute visibilityDistance).
 At that distance, the vehicle determines whether higher-prioritized traffic presents a conflict and then either brakes or accelerates across the intersection.